A Touch of Cloth

 A Touch of Cloth is a British television comedy series created and written by Charlie Brooker and Daniel Maier, shown on Sky One.
 A parody of British police procedural dramas, it stars John Hannah as Jack Cloth, a police detective with personal problems, and Suranne Jones as Anne Oldman, his colleague.
-The title is a play on the title of the detective series A Touch of Frost and the British euphemism "touching cloth".
+The title is a play on the title of the detective series A Touch of Frost and the British expression "touching cloth," a euphemism for a desperate need to defecate.
 The DVD of the first series was released in the UK on 3 September 2012, and the second and third series were released on 1 September 2014.